|Policy Number:||GP 11||Effective Date:||March 2023|

 3.1.
 The committee shall comprise a minimum of seven (7) members.

-3.2.
-The committee shall include a minimum of two (2) public representatives appointed by council.
+3.1.1.
+The committee shall include a minimum of two (2) public representatives appointed by Council.

 3.4.
-The Chair shall be selected by Council on recommendation from Nominating Committee.
+The Chair shall be selected by Council on recommendation from the Nominating Committee.

 4.1.
 Members must not currently be a member of College Council or another College regulatory committee.

 4.2.
-Members shall meet the competence requirements defined by Nominating Committee, including maintaining confidentiality of all information from committee meetings.
+Members shall meet the competence requirements defined by the Nominating Committee.

 4.3.
 Council is responsible for removal of members.

 5.1.
-The term of office for committee members is three (3) years.
+The term of office for committee members is three (3) years, staggered with approximately one-third of thee members appointed each year.

 5.5.
 If a vacancy occurs on the Registration Committee, Council may: